-From the soil, to the cup.
+From source to cup.

 The story of Coperaco is a story of a dream, of friendship, and of perseverance — told through the man who built it.